 - Purchase the complete Expat Arrivals Lagos Guide (PDF)

-Nonetheless, more and more expats are moving to Lagos, and the American, Indian, Filipino and Lebanese communities are sizeable, and growing.
+Nonetheless, Nigeria’s financial and economic capital has sizeable American, Indian, Filipino and Lebanese communities, and expats continue to move here.
 So, if life is so bad in this mushrooming urban centre, why do foreigners continue to uproot and relocate to Lagos?
 The answer is simple – money.
 Lagos is a city driven by the promise of wealth and work opportunities.

-It follows that expats offered a job in Lagos should expect not only a sizeable salary that more than makes up for Nigeria’s hard-to-ignore hardship ranking, but also a handful of accompanying perks.
+It follows that expats offered a job in Lagos should expect not only a significant salary that more than makes up for Nigeria’s hard-to-ignore hardship ranking, but also a handful of accompanying perks.
 If a company does not outright insist on financing accommodation, health insurance, a driver and car, flights home and education, expats should make sure to negotiate allowances or an appropriately inflated salary that covers these costs.

-Needless to say, living in Lagos is not necessarily the nightmare it’s chalked up to be.
-Expats often find themselves able to afford far more luxuries than in their home country, and many take solace in the tight-knit, though slightly insular, communities they form within their carefully secured compounds and places of work.
+Living in Lagos is not necessarily the nightmare it’s chalked up to be.
+Many expats take solace in the tight-knit, though slightly insular, communities they form within their carefully secured compounds and places of work.
 But there are also so many opportunities to socialise outside of these spaces given the host of social clubs, buzzing nightlife and cosmopolitan city lifestyle.